Dremora/ember-cli-ruby-sass/README.md

 # ember-cli-ruby-sass

-This is a fork of ember-cli-ruby-sass.
+This is a fork of ember-cli-sass.
 It is using Ruby's implementation os SASS instead of libsass.

 Use node-sass to preprocess your ember-cli app's files, with support for source maps and include paths.